 Quality time isn’t an attempt at being thoughtful; it’s being thoughtful over an extended period of time and making sure that, for some portion of that period, neither party feels like they are getting short shrift compared to anyone else involved.

-Rosalind Sedacca How to Speak Your Partner’s Love Language: You may have heard about the book called The 5 Love Languages by Gary Chapman.
+Rosalind Sedacca How to Speak Your Partner’s Love Language: You may have heard about the book called The Five Love Languages by Gary Chapman.

 Although it was originally released in 1995, millions have bought his book since then because there has been a lot of truth about relationships revealed through it.
 If you haven’t read it yet, I highly recommend checking out reviews and purchasing a copy!

-But even if you already know what love languages are, do you know what your partner’s love language is?
+But even if you already know what love language is, do you know what your partner’s love language is?

 3. Receiving Gifts

-According to Dr. Gary Chapman, author of The 5 Love Languages, another one of the 5 love languages in relationships is receiving gifts.
+According to Dr. Gary Chapman, author of the FIve Love Languages, another love language in relationships is receiving gifts.
 This means that when you give your partner a present, they feel cared for and appreciated.

 Do you prefer to receive gifts rather than say I love you or be cuddled?
 Then Chapman suggests you learn what your partner’s love language is—in order to make them feel loved through your actions.

 Whether it’s planning an amazing date night or surprising your special someone with flowers, giving your partner some tangible evidence of your affection will surely go over well.
-5 love languages in relationships are mentioned in this post.
+The important love languages in relationships are mentioned in this post.

 Plus, if anyone deserves a token of appreciation (just because), isn’t it the person who has put up with all of our annoying idiosyncrasies for so many years?
 If you’re looking for some awesome ways to show someone you care about, then take a look at these Unique Gift Ideas For Your Boyfriend.